IgnisDa/ryot/docs/content/migration.md

    [Here](https://intercom.help/scoutpad/en/articles/3478364-how-to-clear-local-storage-of-web-browser)
    is a guide on how to do this.
 You need to do this on the PWA too if you use it.

-6. Stop the running server and create a backup of your database.
+6. Stop the running server and **create a backup of your database**.

 7. Connect to the database and run these SQL queries:
    ```sql